Cohomological Hall algebras for Higgs torsion sheaves, moduli of triples and sheaves on surfaces: Introduction

-In higher rank, we expect the moduli of stable Higgs triples to be closely related to the moduli of sheaves on $\bbP(T^*C)$ framed at infinity.
-For instance, we have the following theorem: \begin{thm} The variety $\mathscr B(d,n)$ is isomorphic to the moduli space of $f$-semisimple torsion-free sheaves, equipped with a trivialization at infinity and satisfying certain numerical conditions.
-In particular, $\mathscr B(d,1)$ is isomorphic to the Hilbert scheme of points $\ona{Hilb}_d T^*C$ (Corollary~\ref{triplesheaves}). \end{thm} We refer the reader to Section~\ref{negu} for definitions and a precise statement.
-Similar objects appear in the works of Negu{\c t}~\cite{Ne2,Ne3}, where for any smooth projective surface $S$ he defines an action of a certain $\cal W$-algebra on the $K$-theory of moduli of stable sheaves on $S$.
-We expect that for $S=T^*C$, these algebras get embedded into a suitable completion of $K\bf{Ha}_{0,C}$.
+In higher rank, we expect the moduli of stable Higgs triples to retain a close relation to the moduli of sheaves on $\bbP_C(\omega\oplus\Ocal)$ framed at infinity.
+This is evidenced by the fact that similar objects appear in the works of Negu{\c t}~\cite{Ne2,Ne3}, where for any smooth projective surface $S$ he defines an action of a certain $\cal W$-algebra on the $K$-theory of moduli of stable sheaves on $S$.
+We expect that for $S=T^*C$, these algebras get embedded into a suitable completion of $K\bf{Ha}^0_{C}$.
 In general, since Higgs sheaves on $C$ can be thought of as coherent sheaves with proper support on $T^*C$ via BNR-correspondence~\cite{BNR}, one can imagine a much more general picture: